microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 In your resource group, you will find:

 - A virtual network
-- An Azure Resource Manager template spec that deploys a network security group with few inbound rules.
+- An Azure Resource Manager template spec that deploys a network security group with few inbound rules. (you can ignore it for now)

 Azure Policy has many effects, but in this lab you will focus on the 3 main effects that can be applied to resources:
 - Deny